-If you touch one of these nimble leapers, though ever so lightly, you will see the result on your finger-ends; for they will be found covered with a thin stratum of the finest dust, which displays the coloured metallic reflections seen on the insect.
+If you touch one of these nimble leapers, though ever so lightly, you will see the result on your fingerends; for they will be found covered with a thin stratum of the finest dust, which displays the coloured metallic reflections seen on the insect.
 By touching one with a plate of glass instead of your finger, you will get the same dust to adhere to this transparent medium, by applying which to the microscope you may at once discern the marvellous nature of the raiment with which the little creature is bedecked.

 The dust is now seen to be composed of myriads of thin scales, mostly regular and symmetrical in their forms, though varying exceedingly among themselves in this respect.
-Some are heart-shaped, some shovel-shaped, some round, oval, elliptical, half round, half elliptical, long and narrow, sometimes irregular and unequal, and of various other indescribable outlines.
+Some are heart-shaped, some shovel-shaped, some round, oval, elliptical, half round, half elliptical, long and narrow, sometimes irregular and unequal, and of various other undescribable outlines.
 Perhaps the most common forms are ovate, heart-shaped, and that of the pan of a fire-shovel.
-Each thin scale has a minute foot-stalk, which is not connected with it at either extremity, but at a point of one surface a little way from the smaller end, whence it projects at an oblique angle; so that when the stalk was inserted in its proper cell in the skin of the insect, the scale lay horizontally, covering the insertion.
+Each thin scale has a minute foot-stalk, which is not connected with it at either extremity, but at a point of one surface a little way from the smaller end, whence it projects at an oblique angle; so that when the stalk was inserted in its proper cell in the skin of the insect, the scale lay horizontally, covering the inmembrane both above and below.
+Between the ribs, on the larger scales, we see a number of very delicate cross lines, which are probably regular wrinklings of the depressed surface.